hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 > ## Overriding Exit Codes
 >
-> It's not really recommended to 'hack' the exit codes like this, but this example is provided so that you are aware of how to do it, if you ever run into this situation.
+> It's not really recommended to 'hack' the exit codes like this, but this example is provided so that you are aware of how to do it if you ever run into this situation.
 Assume that scripts respect exit codes, until you run into one that does not.
 {: .callout}

 {% include links.md %}